-“If I had an hour to solve a problem I’d spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.” – Albert Einstein
+“If I had an hour to solve a problem I’d spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.”

-Aravind: In India more than twelve million people are blind – many of them are poor and suffer from unnecessary blindness caused by cataract.
-Aravind Hospital has developed a solution to offer surgery to poor people. >> Read more
+Aravind: In India more than twelve million people are blind – many of these individuals are impoverished and suffer from unnecessary blindness caused by cataracts.
+Aravind Hospital has developed a service model to offer a surgical procedure which this population would otherwise be unable to afford. >> Read more

-PatientsLikeMe: People with a life-changing disease seek information and answers for the best solution and treatments.
-PatiensLikeMe offers a platform to connect with others and share experiences. >> Read more
+PatientsLikeMe: Individuals with a life-changing disease seek information and answers for the best solution and treatments.
+PatiensLikeMe offers a platform where patients can connect with others and share their experiences. >> Read more